 Can I Use a Cannabis Alcohol Tincture To Make Cannabis-Infused Fruit Juice Gummies?

 Yes.
-If you choose to use an alcohol tincture, you can omit the lecithin.
+If you choose to use an A method of consuming cannabis where cannabinoids are extrac..., you can omit the lecithin.
 Add the desired amount of tincture during step 7.

 Before adding your tincture, you might want to let some of the alcohol evaporate.